 - ½ teaspoon cayenne

 - Heat the oil.
 Add the mustard, cumin, nigella, fenugreek and fennel seeds.
 When they sputter and start to darken, add the onions.

 - Saute the onions, stirring frequently, until they turn translucent.

-- Add the cayenne, paprika and salt.
+- Add the cayenne, paprika, turmeric and salt.
 Stir to mix.

 - Add the cauliflower florets and mix well.
 Add the tofu.
 Mix.